paulusminus/lipl-book/src/lipl-repo-rest.md

 The rest api is documented in a swagger.json file.

-[Source code](https://www.github.com/paulusminus/lipl-repo-rest) can be found on Github.
+[The Source code of Lipl Repo Rest](https://www.github.com/paulusminus/lipl-repo-rest) can be found on Github.